 How will the School respond to such a concern?

-- Your child’s form tutor will listen carefully to the reasons why you or the teacher feels your child may have special educational needs.
+- Your child’s form tutor will listen carefully to the reasons why you feel your child may have special educational needs.

-- Information from all of your child’s subject teachers will be collated and then considered by the Special Educational Needs Coordinator (SENCO) in liaison with the tutor and Head of Year.
+- Where appropriate to do so, information from your child's subject teachers will be collated and then considered by the Special Educational Needs Coordinator (SENCO) in liaison with the tutor and Head of Year.

-- A Specialist Teacher may be asked to assess your child, which will include gaining your child’s views and experiences.
+- The SEN team may need to seek support from an external Specialist Teacher to assess your child, which will include gaining your child's views and experiences.

 How will the School decide if my child needs extra support?